Danish Football Player of the Year

 The Danish Player of the Year award is an annual prize, which has been given to the best male Danish football player by the Danish Football Association since 1963.
 The winner is decided in a vote among the professional Danish footballers.
 Since 2000, there has also been an award for the top female player.
 The winner is decided by a vote among all Elitedivisionen players.

 Jens Petersen was the first player to win the award in 1963.
 In 1975, Henning Munk Jensen became the first player to win the prize for a second time.
 Up until 1978, the Danish Football Association's rule of amateurism meant only players in the domestic league could win the prize.
 Even after the emergence of paid football in Denmark in 1978, no players in foreign clubs were eligible for the award - this was in part the reason why 1977 European Footballer of the Year striker Allan Simonsen didn't win the award, as he played abroad from 1972 to 1983.
 When the award was finally opened to all Danish players in 1983, national team captain Morten Olsen was the first player to win the award.

-The record title holder is Pernille Harder, who has eight honours.
+The record title holder is Pernille Harder, who has nine honours.
 The male record holder is Christian Eriksen, with five awards.
 Brøndby IF is the football club with most players selected for the award.